 There are several accounts of St. Patrick's death.
 One says that St. Patrick died at Saul, Downpatrick, Ireland, on March 17, 460 C.E.
 His jawbone was preserved in a silver shrine and was often requested in times of childbirth, epileptic fits, and as a preservative against the "evil eye."
 Another account says that St. Patrick ended his days at Glastonbury, England and was buried there.
 The Chapel of St. Patrick still exists as part of Glastonbury Abbey.
 Today, many Catholic places of worship all around the world are named after St. Patrick, including cathedrals in New York City, Dublin, and Toowoomba, Queensland, Australia.

 Origins of St. Patrick's Day

 To those who celebrate its intended religious meaning, St. Patrick's Day is a traditional day for spiritual renewal and offering prayers for missionaries worldwide.
 The Irish are descendants of the ancient Celts, but the Vikings, Normans and English contributed to the ethnic nature of the people.
 Centuries of English rule largely eliminated the use of the ancient Gaelic, or Irish, language.
-Most Irish are either Catholics or Protestants (Anglicans, members of the Church of England).
+Most Irish are either Catholics or Protestants.

 So, why is it celebrated on March 17?
 One theory is that that is the day that St. Patrick died.
 Since the holiday began in Ireland, it is believed that as the Irish spread out around the world, they took with them their history and celebrations.
 The biggest observance of all is, of course, in Ireland.
 With the exception of restaurants and pubs, almost all businesses close on March 17.
 Being a religious holiday as well, many Irish attend mass, where March 17 is the traditional day for offering prayers for missionaries worldwide before the serious celebrating begins.